robsann/ElasticStackLab/README.md

 The tests were performed with the Elastic Security Antivirus active and the SmartScreen for Microsoft Edge turned off.

 #### 1.5.1 - Elastic Security Antivirus
-The Elastic Security Antivirus from the Elastic Defender integration was used instead of the Microsoft Defender Antivirus.
-Alternatively, the Microsoft Defender Antivirus can be used during the tests with the Real-time protection turned off.
+The Elastic Security Antivirus, integrated with Elastic Defender, was employed instead of Microsoft Defender Antivirus.
+Alternatively, Microsoft Defender Antivirus can be used for testing, with Real-time protection disabled, to be able to save on disk the malicious files.

 <img src="images/1/5.1-elastic_security_antivirus.png" title="Elastic Security Antivirus"/>

 #### 1.5.2 - Microsoft Defender SmartScreen
-The SmartScreen for Microsoft Edge was turned off to be able to download the malicious files in the EICAR Malware Test.
+The SmartScreen for Microsoft Edge was turned off, enabling to download the malicious files in the EICAR Malware Test.

 <img src="images/1/5.2-msdefender_smartscreen.png" title="Microsoft Defender SmartScreen"/>